View your shopping cart.

 More Info

-The "riotously entertaining" (Publishers Weekly, starred review) final installment in the most lauded trilogy in the history of horror novels picks up four years after Don't Fear the Reaper as Jade returns to Proofrock, Idaho, to build a life after the years of sacrifice--only to find the Lake Witch is waiting for her in New York Times bestselling author Stephen Graham Jones's finale.
+The "riotously entertaining" (Publishers Weekly, starred review) and gruesome final installment in master of modern horror Stephen Graham Jones's acclaimed Indian Lake trilogy--the most lauded series in the history of horror novels--picks up four years after Don't Fear the Reaper as Jade returns to Proofrock, Idaho, to build a life after the years of sacrifice, only to find the Lake Witch is waiting for her.

 It's been four years in prison since Jade Daniels last saw her hometown of Proofrock, Idaho, the day she took the fall, protecting her friend Letha and her family from incrimination.
 Since then, her reputation, and the town, have changed dramatically.
 There's a lot of unfinished business in Proofrock, from serial killer cultists to the rich trying to buy Western authenticity.
 But there's one aspect of Proofrock no one wants to confront...until Jade comes back to town.
 The curse of the Lake Witch is waiting, and now is the time for the final stand.